HubTou/PyLists4C/DOC.md

 ```
 * *name* is an optional (you can pass NULL instead) STRING containing the name of your LIST variable

-:warning: we only print the address of STRUCTs.
+:warning: We only print the address of STRUCTs.
 Doing more would require passing as parameter a user defined STRUCT printing function or NULL in most cases...

 Example use:
 ```C